ESPY (film)

-ESPY (エスパイ, Esupai) is a 1974 film based on a story by Sakyo Komatsu.
+ESPY (エスパイ, Esupai) is a 1974 Japanese film based on a story by Sakyo Komatsu.

 The film was directed by Jun Fukuda from a screenplay by Ei Ogawa.
 It stars Hiroshi Fujioka, Masao Kusakari, Kaoru Yumi, Tomisaburo Wakayama and Eiji Okada.

 Plot

 The International Psychic Power Group is a covert organization financed by the United Nations.
 Made up of clairvoyant supermen under the guise of the International Pollution Research Center, they wage a private war against enemies that threaten world peace and the total annihilation of the human race.
 With hostility between the East and West reaching a boiling point, four Eastern European delegates are assassinated aboard the Milan-Geneva International Express on their way to the United Nations for the Mediation Committee of International Dispute.
 The Baltonian Prime Minister is the next to be targeted for termination.
 A ruthless psychic assassin named Goro hunts down the psychokinetic saviors, themselves marked for death by an anti-ESPY group led by the insidious and superhuman Ulrov, who plans to destroy mankind by initiating World War III.